afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 the result is `Right (firstResult, newState)`, the `secondParser` is initialized with `firstResult`, and called with `newState`.
-The main difficulty in understanding this function stems from `firstParser` and `secondParsers` having names that imply they are of the same kind, but they actually aren't. `firstParser` is `Parse a`, whereas `secondParse` is `a -> Parse b`, i.e. a factory that produces a `Parser`.
+The main difficulty in understanding this function stems from `firstParser` and `secondParser` having names that imply they are of the same kind, but they actually aren't. `firstParser` is `Parse a`, whereas `secondParse` is `a -> Parse b`, i.e. a factory that produces a `Parser`.